No products in the cart.

 Western Australia is home to the Shark bay world heritage Area, including Ningaloo Reef and Coral Bay which is host to an abundance of massive Manta rays, friendly reef sharks, sea lions, dolphins, and whale sharks that you can snorkel with and feed just offshore when you go on the Real Aussie Adventures tour Perth to Exmouth.

-You can experience Australian indigenous cultures through an award-winning aboriginal experience and including their ancient cave art and dot paintings that are specific to the areas you will travel through.
+Experience Australian indigenous cultures through an award-winning aboriginal experience and including their ancient cave art and dot paintings that are specific to the areas you will travel through.

 3. Space, so much space